 The Alvord Allotment is 213,578 acres of the 3,055,778 acres of the Burns District.
-This represents about 7 percent of the total District area.
+This represents about 7% of the total District area.
 This EA is proposing development on a small number of acres within the allotment.
 The actions proposed in this EA would not increase grazing utilization but would allow an additional 1,670 AUMs on the landscape or until utilization thresholds have been reached.
 If more cattle would be present at a given time, it can be assumed that utilization limits would be reached in a shorter duration of time before cattle are removed.
 Increased numbers of cattle over a shorter duration would not likely have a measurable impact to SSS or wildlife as utilization of vegetation would remain the same.
-Proposed management changes and range improvements would improve dispersal of cattle throughout the allotment while utilization of available vegetation would remain the same.
+Proposed management changes and range developments would improve dispersal of cattle throughout the allotment while utilization of available vegetation would remain the same.
 Therefore, proposed grazing changes would not further fracture or degrade the landscape and would result in no net loss of remaining, intact sagebrush communities on the landscape.
-Consequently, impacts of proposed grazing changes and range improvements throughout the allotment are expected to be negligible or have a positive effect to GRSG and other wildlife.
+Consequently, impacts of proposed grazing changes and range developments throughout the allotment are expected to be negligible or have a positive effect to GRSG and other wildlife.

-Under this alternative the effects to migratory birds, GRSG, and big game would be similar as under Alternative B as all range improvements would still occur, as would changes in grazing management.
-However, under this alternative the currently suspended AUMs would be fully terminated, and no NR AUMs would be authorized in any year.
+Under this alternative the effects to migratory birds, GRSG, and big game would be similar (but less than) under Alternative B. However, under this alternative the currently suspended AUMs would be fully terminated, and no NR AUMs would be authorized in any year.
 This would result in fewer AUMs being removed in the long-term under this alternative than under any other grazing alternative.
-With fewer AUMS removed, fine fuels would accumulate at a faster rate, which would increase the risk of catastrophic wildfire beyond Alternatives A and B, but it would still be less than under Alternative D. However, as fewer AUMs would be taken, the risk of impacts to nests would be reduced and there would be less competition between livestock and wildlife for forbs when compared to Alternatives A and B. While these changes would occur, it is not expected these things would result in population changes under any alternative, therefore, these changes are not expected to result in a population level increase or decrease to any wildlife species as the effects would be localized and affect individuals.
+With fewer AUMS removed, fine fuels would accumulate at a faster rate, which would increase the risk of catastrophic wildfire beyond Alternatives A and B, but it would still be less than under Alternative D. However, as fewer AUMs would be taken, the risk of impacts to nests would be reduced and there would be less competition between livestock and wildlife for forbs when compared to Alternatives A and B. In addition, four fewer wells would be developed under this alternative.
+This would result in less short-term disturbance during construction or operation of well but would also result in less water available for wildlife when livestock are present or in extreme drought situations.
+Fewer wells would also result in limited distribution of livestock, so the effects associated with improved distribution would be less than Alternative B, but greater than Alternative A. Under this alternative, the proposed road would not be constructed, and those effects would be the same as under Alternative A. While these changes would occur, it is not expected these things would result in population changes under any alternative, therefore, these changes are not expected to result in a population level increase or decrease to any wildlife species as the effects would be localized and affect individuals.